 If your company ships to remote or rural destinations, you have seen additional fees tacked on the shipments charges called UPS delivery area surcharges (DAS) and extended delivery area surcharges (EDAS).
 UPS applies these additional charges to packages either picked up or delivered to certain ZIP codes that are predetermined.
 Therefore, let’s take a look at the different charges that you could experience.

 Delivery Area Surcharge (DAS)

 Ordinarily, this is the most common of all three types.
-DAS is a surcharge applies to each package delivered to certain ZIP Codes within the 48 contiguous states.
+DAS is a surcharge that applies to each package delivered to certain ZIP Codes within the 48 contiguous states.
 Delivery Area Surcharge does not apply to UPS Ground with Freight Pricing shipments

 Extended Delivery Area Surcharge (EDAS)